socketry/multipart-post/README.txt

 * Appears to actually work.
 A good feature to have.
 * Encapsulates posting of file/binary parts and name/value parameter parts, similar to most browsers' file upload forms.
-* Provides an UploadIO helper module to prepare IO objects for inclusion in the params hash of the multipart post object.
+* Provides an UploadIO helper class to prepare IO objects for inclusion in the params hash of the multipart post object.

 == SYNOPSIS: